vulnman/vulnman/docs/index.rst

 - Multiple Projects

   - Manage found Hosts, Services, Webapps, ...

+  - Collaborate with other users on the same project with different permission roles

 - Report generation (requires LaTeX environment on host)

   - PDF export